 Some Other Thoughts on Teaching

-It can take a bit to find a qualified/good teacher as the best teachers typically do not advertise.
+It can take a bit to find a qualified/good teacher, as the best teachers typically do not advertise.
 There are several sources for finding a private face-to-face teacher.
 Contact the music department of colleges and universities near you.
 They can refer you to qualified teachers.
 Your local music store is one place to check – but they don't have the highest standards for their guitar teachers and even worse for ukulele teachers.

-For online lessons asking all the same questions and your search can be worldwide.
-However, all the same issues and questions apply to online lessons as well as face-to-face lessons.
-The online lessons I offer are not a
+For on-line lessons asking all the same questions, and your search can be worldwide.
+However, all the same issues and questions apply to on-line lessons as well as face-to-face lessons.
+The on-line lessons I offer are not a

 course, they are a custom lesson program for the students.